avaframe/AvaFrame/docs/introduction.rst

 Information in German can be found on the `BMLRT Homepage <https://www.bmlrt.gv.at/forst/wildbach-lawinenverbauung/kooperationen-zusammenarbeit/lawinenschutzvorsorgeprojekt.html>`_.

-A summery of the lattest advances of the project can be found on the `Avaframe homepage <https://avaframe.org/>`_ web-page.
+A summery of the latest advances of the project can be found on the `Avaframe homepage <https://avaframe.org/>`_ web-page.

 Feel free to contact us at our `matrix room <#public:matrix.avaframe.org>`_ if you have any questions or suggestions.
-Avaframe is in an early development phase and all ideas and contributions are welcome!
+AvaFrame is in an early development phase and all ideas and contributions are welcome!

 If you want to cite our project, please use: